Vegan seed bread is a high-fibre loaf which is rich in vitamins and minerals; so it's low GI.

 Return these packets to the freezer remember to prevent oxidation.

-In the pound jar on the left you can visualise the ground up seeds and nuts for your bread; that's what I keep in the fridge for a couple weeks.
+In the pound-jar below you can visualise the ground-up seeds and nuts for your bread; that's what I keep in the fridge for a couple weeks.

 Toss a couple tablespoons of your ground seeds and nuts into the baking tin.

-Then you'll need a table spoon of olive oil and the measured amount of water, according to your machine recipe.
+Then you'll need a table spoon of olive oil or coconut butter and the measured amount of water, according to your machine recipe.

-As an aside, let me say there's no point in using your special raw honey in bread; the heat from the baking will denature the important enzymes that are so unique and special.
+As an aside, let me say there's no point in using your special raw honey in bread; the heat from the baking will denature the important enzymes that are so unique.

 Join the proverbial queen in her parlour and keep your raw honey for going on a slice of your vegan seed bread once it's baked; absolutely healthy and scrumptious.
 The glycemic index is low from all the added seeds and fat so you need not be concerned on that score.

 Don't open the lid and peek; in four hours it will start to cook, smelling divine and be ready for lunch.
-If you are a greenie with a solar generator there'll be ample energy coming in from the sun by noon to bake your delicious, healthy loaf.
+If you are a greenie with a solar generator there will be ample energy coming in from the sun by noon to bake your delicious, nutritious loaf.